Firelights99/firelightsygo/README.md

 ---

-**Note**: This is a static recreation of the original Firelight Sygo website for demonstration purposes.
+**Note**: This is a static recreation of the original Firelights YGO website for demonstration purposes.
 No actual e-commerce functionality is implemented in this version.